francescosongia/waveXT_ParallelDomDec/README.md

 -------------------------------------------------------------------------------
 During the implementation of this program we have used the following libraries:
- - Eigen
- - GetPot
+ - Eigen, version
- - Gnuplot
+ - GetPot, version
- - mpi
+ - Gnuplot, version
+ They are all needed to run the program.

-We have used COMPILATORE to compile the program
+We have used mpic++ to compile the program, version

 -------------------------------------------------------------------------------
 -------------------------------------------------------------------------------

 TO COMPILE AND TEST THE PROGRAM IT'S ENOUGH TO:
  - define the Eigen path in Makefile
+ - set test parameters in the data file in the corresponding test folder (example, tests\test1\data)
  - type make help to see available commands
  - type for example make run 2 test1, to run the code with two cores